behave/behave/README.rst

 Behave
 ======

-behave is behaviour-driven development, Python style
+behave is behaviour-driven development, Python style.

 Behavior-driven development (or BDD) is an agile software development technique that encourages collaboration between developers, QA and